 Name: Sergio Santos

 Coming into the 2005 season all the attention was on Santos' shoulder and head.
-The shoulder because of offseason surgery that had started affecting both his offense and defense, his head because the Diamondbacks were still negotiating with Stephen Drew.
-Since Santos and Drew played the same position, and since Santos was just coming off shoulder surgery, there was wide speculation that the Diamondbacks would start slowly converting Santos into a third baseman, just like A-Rod.
+The shoulder because of off-season surgery that had started affecting both his offense and defense, his head because the Diamondbacks were still negotiating with Stephen Drew.
+Since Santos and Drew played the same position, and since Santos was just coming off shoulder surgery, there was wide speculation that the Diamondbacks would start slowly converting Santos into a third baseman.

-"He played great defense in Tucson this past season, there were always questions about him as a shortstop, but this year he proved he can defend there on an everyday basis."
+"He played great defense in Tucson this past season," said Hale.
+"There were always questions about him as a shortstop, but this year he proved he can defend there on an everyday basis."

-Batting and Power: Of course nobody gets drafted in the first round because of their glove, least of all Santos.
+Nobody gets drafted in the first round because of his glove, least of all Santos.
 Though there were not any questions about his defense when the Diamondbacks took him, the draw was the bat.
 Santos has a long swing, but his body projected as a power hitter, and he made the adjustment smoothly from metal to wood, posting a .272 average with nine homers in just 202 at bats his first season in Missoula.
 That was enough for the D'Backs to put him on the fast track, and he adapted well, jumping to Hi-A Lancaster and then Double-A El Paso in his second season.

 It was there in El Paso all the way back in 2003 that Santos' shoulder began bothering him, and while he didn't complain much about it, and his struggles could easily have been due to the jump in levels, the biggest questions came when Santos went from eight homers in 341 at bats in Lancaster to just two in 137 at El Paso.